-Selling, general and administrative expenses decreased by 1.0% to Won 356 billion in 2014 from Won 360 billion in 2013 primarily due to a decrease in taxes and dues and severance benefits.
+Selling, general and administrative expenses decreased by 1.0% to Won 356 billion in 2014 from Won 360 billion in 2013 primarily due to decreases in taxes and dues and severance benefits, which were offset in part by an increase in commission.
 Taxes and dues decreased by 9.7% to Won 88 billion in 2014 from Won 98 billion in 2013 primarily due to a decrease in gas safety management dues imposed on the Company.
 Severance benefits decreased by 56.4% to Won 5 billion in 2014 from Won 11 billion in 2013 primarily due to a retrospective change in the severance payment policy which excludes performance based payment when calculating severance payment.
 Commission increased by 14.5% to Won 39 billion in 2014 from Won 34 billion in 2013 primarily due to an increase in building maintenance costs upon the Company's relocation of its headquarters to Daegu.